MariaMarotti/Verilog/README.md

 # Verilog_marotti
 All verilog stuff.

-All rights belong to the original owners, this is for educational purposes only.
+These verilog projects are for educational purposes and all rights belong to the original owner.